Why is my door sticking and how do I fix it?

 If the door is level but won’t fit into its frame, it could be swollen.
 If it’s crooked, it could be an issue with how the door was installed or its hinges have become lose.
 If the hinges are tight and the door is level, it could be an issue with the foundation shifting.

 Secondly, determine if you can fix the door on your own or not.Fixing a crooked and sticky door can be super easy or incredibly complicated.
 Because the measurements have to be so precise to fit the frame properly, you really don't want to try much without calling on an expert.

 You can start by cleaning the sticky area with soap and water.
 Sometimes a little dirt gets in the way and creates a sticky door.

 Next, try tightening all the hinges and screws.
 A loose screw can cause the door to sag and therefore, not line up with its frame properly.
 You can also try using WD-40 on them to see if that helps.

 If these options don't fix the problem, you might need an expert.Sometimes it’s possible to sand the expanded area of the door a few centimeters yourself.
 However, it’s

-and drafty when the weather changes.
+important to be very careful doing this because you do not want to end up with a door that will be too small and drafty when the weather changes.
 And if the problem ends up being the foundation and not the door, then you have a door that’s too small once the foundation is fixed.

 If your wood doors are sticking or causing other frustrating problems, you might want to check out replacing them with fiberglass or steel doors that are much more durable and won't expand/shrink during the weather changes.